If you're raising a picky eater, you might worry that your child isn't getting the nutrients necessary for proper growth and development.

 The signs and symptoms of malnutrition depend on which nutritional deficiencies a person has, although they can include:

-poor immune function (which can hamper the body's ability to fight off infections)
+poor immune function (which can harm the body's ability to fight off infections)

 dry, scaly skin